vikyathshettyy/jwtAuthServer/README.md

 This project uses jsonwebtokens to make authenticated requests to the server after signing in

 To run the project
--run npm install in the project directory
+-run npm install in the project directory \n
 -run node index.js

 ## Routes